deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 -->

 *********************************************************************************

-When you first create a new MVC Framework project, you have two basic starting points to choose from: the Empty template and the MVC template.

-    >> MVC Framework project > Empty template > MVC template

 The names are a little misleading, because you can add the basic folders and assemblies required for the MVC Framework to any project template by checking the MVC option in the Add Folders and Core References section of the New ASP.NET Project dialog window, as shown in Figure 14-1.